AmauryPs/TerraAWS-SNELL/README.md

    ```sh
    git clone https://github.com/AmauryPs/TerraAWS-SNELL.git
    ```
-3. Create a `variables.tfvars` file (note that my .gitignore ignore this file, if you upload your aws keys to Github, AWS will find it and lock your IAM account with a policy that you need to remove with your root user) and modify the keys and the region for the AWS provider, you may follow the official [guide](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/), it's quite easy, note well the Access and Secret keys as AWS shows only them.
-You can find the code of the region you want your instance to be in the column 'Region' of this [table](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/), exemple `eu-west-3`
+3. Create a `variables.tfvars` file (note that my .gitignore ignore this file, if you upload your AWS keys to Github, AWS will find it and lock your IAM account with a policy that you need to remove with your root user) and modify the keys and the region for the AWS provider, you may follow the official [guide](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/), it's quite easy, note well the Access and Secret keys as AWS shows only them.
+You can find the code of the region you want your instance to be in the column 'Region' of this [table](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/), example `eu-west-3`
    ```hc1
    aws_access_key = "Your_access_key"
    aws_secret_key = "Your_secrect_key"